hannestschofenig/tschofenig-ids/lamps-nonce/draft-tschofenig-lamps-nonce-cmp-est.md

 Handle response
 Store certificate

-*: These steps require interactions with a Verifier.
+*: These steps require interactions with the Attester (on the EE side) and with the Verifier (on the RA/CA side).
 ~~~
 {: #fig-cmp-msg title="CMP Exchange with Nonce and Evidence."}